 Season: Year round.
 Claims of intense heat on the route are unfounded.
 Climbable even on the hottest of summer days.

 Approach: Start on the United States side and climb over to Mexico.
 For added adventure, reverse the route.
 Popular sections of the wall are conveniently double layered, offering novice (18ft) and advanced (30ft) variants.
 Repeat as necessary.

 Route: [Difficulty: 5.9.
 FA: this man, 20ft section, French free]

 Use an assortment of techniques to shimmy up the pillars (5.7), ranked in order of best to worst style:

 - Double fist stack.
 Chicken wing for those with unusually small sized hands.
 Bar spacing allows for foot jamming and partial t-stacks.

 - Layback with toe hook.
-Flashy but pumpy.
+Stylish but pumpy.

 - Monkey hump.
 Not at all elegant.